 The Leasing Office is the primary contact, working closely with applicants in cooperation with the Nation’s Land Development Team (LDT), DOJ and Legislature to provide residential leases to qualified applicants.
 Applicants are required to submit a lease application, proof of financing and select a lot of interest.
 Applicants may only apply for lots appropriate for residential development within the Nation’s Land-Use Plan and should be consistent with the Nation’s official zoning map.
 Available lots to lease may be found here.

 The Ho-Chunk Nation DNR works and negotiates with applicants for Agricultural Leases on the Nation’s lands.
 The Leasing Office works in cooperation with DNR to draft and process the Agricultural Leases.
-Contact DNR at (715) 284-2852.
+For more information about leases, please call (715) 284-2852.
 Applicants may only apply for lots appropriate for agricultural development within the Nation’s Land-Use Plan and should be consistent with the Nation’s official zoning map.

 The Leasing Office works in cooperation with DOJ and Legislature on Business Lease Applications.
 Applicants may only apply for lots appropriate for agricultural development within the Nation’s Land-Use Plan and should be consistent with the Nation’s official zoning map.